Prepare a hull for the win!

 Sailboat hull preparation

-Before applying the paint, the vivid works are protected by a plastic film or newspaper.
-Beware of the wind: don't risk "painting" the sailboat next door when you use the spray gun!
+Before applying the paint, vivid works are protected by plastic film or newspaper.
+Watch out for the wind: don't risk "repainting" the sailboat next door when you use the spray gun!

 Préparation de carène de voilier